Team997Coders/Pico-Button-Box/README.md

 # Pico-Button-Box
-micropython code for a raspberry pi pico HID to act as a "button box" (custom controller)
+circuitpython code for a raspberry pi pico HID to act as a "button box" (custom controller)